siongui/userpages/content/articles/2017/12/04/js-undefined-test-in-go%en.rst

 GopherJS
 ++++++++

+GopherJS provides `js.Undefined`_ Object for undefined test.
 The above code in Go/GopherJS is as follows:

 .. code-block:: go